Learn About Being a Financial Representative

 According to the websites Indeed.com and Glassdoor.com, the average salary for a "Financial Services Representative" is around $50,000.
 Glassdoor's figures are derived from rather limited sets of self-reported data from users of that website, and thus, cannot be taken as either comprehensive or authoritative.

-Not surprisingly, on the recruiting sections of their websites, leading insurance companies generally tout the pay of their top financial representatives (for example, the top 10%, top 1,000 or top 100) while being silent about average overall compensation, or average earnings for those in their first few years of service.
+Not surprisingly, on the recruiting sections of their websites, leading insurance companies generally tout the pay of their top financial representatives (for example, the top 10 percent, top 1,000 or top 100) while being silent about average overall compensation, or average earnings for those in their first few years of service.